rrquizon1/CertusProNX-RISC-V-XO3-XO3D-Programmer/README.md

 In this example, we’ll use a RISC-V processor and configure I2C programming similarly to how it’s done on a microcontroller.
 This approach is designed to help microcontroller users transition smoothly to FPGA-based SoC development.

+We will be using three Lattice Boards for this example:
+* CertusPro-NX Evaluation Board
+* MachXO3 Starter Kit
+* MachXO3D Breakout board

 For this project we will be using three Lattice Tools!
 * Lattice Propel Builder 2024.2
 * Radiant Software 2024.2